bbohec/bangarang/doc/market/BusinessModel.md

 - General exclamation meant to signify approval or amazement.

 ### Why this name?
 - Individuals act like Lost Boys.
 They are a family within each other.
 They also have strong spiritual and social beliefs.
-They are hard workers and want to help not only themselves but each other.
+Furthermore, they are hard workers and want to help not only themselves but each other.
 - Organizations and leaders act like Pirates.
 They are looking for power and profit.
 They also have strong growth and control main beliefs.
-They are delegating work and want to help themselves and their partners.
+Not only that, but they are delegating work and want to help themselves and their partners.
 - The solution must act as a disturbance of current systems by providing lead to individuals.
 But individuals must not have more lead each other.
-- By providing lead to individuals and garantee this lead with equality, this should provide global amazement and systemic breakthrough
+- By providing lead to individuals and guarantee this lead with equality, this should provide global amazement and systemic breakthrough

 ## Lean Canvas
 <table>